DamienIrving/resbaz-posters/notes.md

 We do programming best practices well (e.g. Software Carpentry), spreadsheet best practices well (e.g. Data Carpentry), but there seems to be a gap in what we offer for data visualisation best practices.

+The usage patterns of the various digital research tools cross many discipline boundaries.
+In other words, researchers from completely separate research fields can often have a lot in common when it comes to the digital research tools that they use.

 The plethora of closed and/or paid and/or no scripting tools is a barrier to open science that doesn't get much attention.